pachyderm/pachyderm/README.md

 ### Join Us

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
 Learn more about [our open positions](https://jobs.lever.co/pachyderm/) or email us at jobs@pachyderm.io.

+## Usage Metrics

+Pachyderm automatically reports anonymized usage metrics.
+These metrics help us understand how people are using Pachyderm and make it better.
+They can be disabled by setting the config: `pachctl config set metrics false`